dascritch/cpu-audio/INSTALL.md

 The `<audio id="audiotag_id">` has its `<track kind="chapters">` decoded and displayed.

-Ba aware that this class wil be set even if the chapters list is set to be hidden.
+Be aware that this class wil be set even if the chapters list is set to be hidden.

 ### `.cpu_playing_tag_«audiotag_id»_cue_«cue_id»`